 Case AnalysisThis case is must reading for any trial lawyer (plaintiff or defense) who litigates product liability cases that rely on sophisticated expert testimony.
 In a workmanlike 35-page opinion (I did say...

 Vident Partners connects attorneys with qualified failure analysis expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →